This post contains affiliate links. Please see our disclosure policy.

 Step 1: Make the Crust.
 Mix gingersnap cookie crumbs, melted butter, and a pinch of sugar in a small bowl.
 Press into a ceramic 9×9 baking pan, and bake for 10 minutes.
 Set aside while you make the cheesecake batter.

 Step 2: Make the Cheesecake Batter.
-Cream cream cheese in a large bowl with a hand mixer, then mix in the white sugar, then the eggs and vanilla.
-Add canned pumpkin, cozy fall spices, and Five Farms Irish Cream.
+Beat cream cheese in a large bowl with a hand mixer, then mix in the sugar, eggs and vanilla.
+Add canned pumpkin, spices, & Five Farms Irish Cream.
 You should have a smooth, slightly runny batter.

 Step 3: Bake the Cheesecake Bars.
-Pour the batter over your par baked crust, and bake as directed in the recipe card below.
+Pour the batter over your par baked crust, and bake as directed below.
 Let the bars cool at room temperature until no longer warm, then transfer to the fridge to chill at least 3 hours before serving.

 Step 4: Make the Irish Cream Whipped Cream.
 Beat heavy cream, powdered sugar, vanilla extract, and Five Farms Irish Cream together on high speed just until stiff peaks form.
 Dollop onto chilled cheesecake bars.